dimyG/jekyll-theme-chirpy/tabs/about.md

 Apart from my involvement in the CAE software industry and the many years of coding experience in python, I have one large [web project]({% post_url 2020-06-03-zakanda_technical_overview %}) under my belt, from which I acquired extensive experience in all aspects of web development.
-While I'm pretty confident about my skills as a full stack web application developer, I'm less confident about the devops side of things, but I consider myself an eternal student and a competent problem solver who can tackle any issues that might arise in the course of a project, across the whole stack.
+While I'm very confident about my skills, I'm aware of the fact that web development is a very broad and fast moving field and mastering it, is a years long effort that requires perseverance and constant improvement.
+I'm also aware of my weaknesses, for example in the devops side of things, but I consider myself an eternal student and a competent problem solver who can tackle any issues that might arise in the course of a project, across the whole stack.

 Currently I'm available for hiring at a rate of _40€ per hour_.
 If you are considering to outsource one of your projects and you feel that I would be a suitable candidate for the job, feel free to reach me at **dimgeows@gmail.com**.
 I would be happy to